Hibachi restaurants are a fun change of pace for diners as food is commonly grilled tableside with varying levels of

 Throughout our post, you’ll see both the terms “hibachi” and “teppanyaki” used to describe restaurants.
 For all intents and purposes, they are the same thing – Japanese cuisine, prepared and served on a skillet or cast iron grill tableside.

-While hibachi restaurants are somewhat rare in Las Vegas, there are a number of options that are available to satisfy your cravings.
+While hibachi restaurants are somewhat rare along the tourist corridors in Las Vegas, there are a number of options that are available to satisfy your cravings.

 Hibachi On The Strip

 Benihana at the Fashion Show Mall: Just north of TI and across the street from Wynn, Benihana offers hibachi on the Strip with the flair and theatrics you’ve come to expect from chefs at the popular chain.
 In addition to their 18 teppanyaki experience tables, they also offer patio seating overlooking the Strip.

 Mizumi at Wynn: If upscale teppan-style dining is what you seek, look no further than Mizumi.
 As an upper-echelon Japanese restaurant in Vegas, Mizumi comes with a price tag that may have the budget-conscious among you doing a double-take.